Blue Lake Arena

 This exercise develops the urgency required to execute a maneuver

 with effort.
-The indirect gain is the horse will anticipate
+The indirect gain is the horse will anticipate the

-is thinking about backing up.
+about backing up.
 So we get improvement in the "stop"

 skill without specifically working on it.
 To keep from wearing